josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_Development_Experimentation/💔_romance_lens_as_ontology_failure.md

 ---

-## What behaviours get misread through this lens
+## 🔍 What Behaviours Get Misread Through This Lens

 The romance lens is commonly triggered by: